 Disgruntled employees often talk to each other.
 And this can create a subculture of resistance and poor performance.

 However, not all employees are willing to talk about their issues with their leaders, even though these issues may occupy a loud place on the office grapevine.
-By listening actively and compassionately to employee complaints, leaders can identify potential problems before they begin to affect team collaboration.
+By listening actively and compassionately to employee complaints, leaders can identify potential problems before they affect team collaboration.

 9. Interact compassionately and vulnerably.

-10. Build trust and autonomy by being a servant leader.
+10. Build trust and autonomy.

 The “Dirty Little Secret” of Burnout Culture